dev-rashedin/servest/packages/create-servest/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you find bugs or want to add features.

 ---

+## Inspiration

+This project was heavily inspired by [create-vite](https://www.npmjs.com/package/create-vite) for project scaffolding and [shadcn](https://ui.shadcn.com) for addons, for addons, adopting a similar philosophy for backend scaffolding and utility generation..

 ## License